mila-iqia/COVI-AgentSim/README.md

 `data` is a `list` of `dict`.

+## Semantics of code
+`Human` class builds people, and `Location` class builds stores, parks, workplaces, households, and non-essential establishments.

-## Simulation Data (Semantics)
+## Semantics of Data
-Each entry in the `list` is an event.
+`data` is a `list`.
+Each entry in the `list` is an event represented as `dict`.

 Following events are reported currently -
-1. `encounter` - When two `Human`s are present at the same `Location` at the same time, this event is recorded.
+1. `encounter` - When two `Human`s are present at the same `Location` at the same time, this event is recorded for both the `Human`s.

 ```
 {
  "human_id": 0,